Perfectoid Rings Breakdance in Sonic Pi?

 end

 Afterwards I became interested in the p-adic versions of many other mathematical objects.
 Once you pick up a new lens, it’s natural to want to test how the mathematics deforms under the new structure to find the analogues.
-But since I saw no further comments on the Sonic Pi forum.

-I decided to leave things in suspense, and not only for that reason.
 I’m also watching the evolution of the new software Sam Aaron is building with SuperSonic and the version 5 of Sonic Pi, still in beta.
-What he’s crafting looks formidable.
+And I need to see the terrain made of rocks so I can think of something interesting to build on top of it first.

 Perfectoid rings